kkj2010/Mugunghwa/README.md

 # Welcome to Hibiscus flowers bloomed!(title can be changed)

 ######  Why Hibiscus flowers bloomed?
 **Mugunghwa kkoci pieot seumnida** known as  __"Red Light, Green Light" game__ in Squid game from Netflix, is a game played widely in South Korea.
 The song of "mugunghwa kkoci pieot seumnida" plays during the game.
-The 'mugunghwa' (hibiscus) is the national flower of South Korea (the meaning of my name), also  “kkoci pieot seumnida” means that the flower has bloomed.
+The 'mugunghwa' (hibiscus) is the national flower of South Korea (the meaning of my name as well), also  “kkoci pieot seumnida” means that the flower has bloomed.

 ## Background
 In the original game, the it sings the song and as soon as she finishes singing, she looks back then players must not move.
 In this game, Korean culture and American culture were combined, the game is fun to play!